 You’ll find both the date of manufacture and expiry date on the back of the packet.

 Are you a Huggies lover?
 All Huggies wipes such as the Huggies Natural Care Sensitive Baby Wipes have a shelf life of two years.
 When opened, they remain fresh and moist for up to a year.
 This is provided you keep the pack sealed properly between uses.

 Also, the manufacturer recommends you store them away from direct sunlight or extreme heat.
-Room temperature is the best storage conditions for these wipes.
+Room temperature is the best storage condition for these wipes.